 REEF Program Fee: A REEF Program Fee of $300 will be added to each package to cover the cost of the group leader, seminar, and REEF survey materials.
 The REEF Program Fee applies to all divers and any attendee age 18 or older.

-Other Fees Paid to REEF: All additional fees must be pre-paid including $200 per person inscription fee, $100 per person conservation fee, and $200 per person fee for transfers between Havana and Jucaro.
-These fees will be collected by REEF and paid to Avalon Cuban Diving Centers.
-Optional Nitrox is available for $100 for the week.
-Anyone requesting Nitrox will pre-pay this fee directly to REEF as well.
+Other Fees Paid to REEF: All additional fees must be pre-paid including $200 per person inscription fee, $100 per person conservation fee, and $200 per person fee for transfers between Havana and Jucaro (subject to change once travel logistics and arrival airport details are finalized), and $170/person for mandatory supplemental insurance and COVID test administered onboard during trip (subject to change based on travel parameters during time of trip.)
+Optional Nitrox is available for $100 for the week - we assume everyone on the trip will dive Nitrox, please notify us if you will not.
+These fees will all be collected by REEF and paid to Avalon Cuban Diving Centers.
 Gear rental is available by request only and must be reserved and pre-paid in advance.
 It is highly recommended to bring your own dive gear rather than relying on rental gear in Cuba.

 To reserve your space, email trips@REEF.org or call 305-588-5869.
 A $500 per person deposit will be due to confirm your reservation.
 Visit our Trip Policies page for more information on deposit and payment schedules.

-Transfers: Avalon will transfer all guests immediately from the airport in Havana to Jucaro, where they will board the boat.
-At the end of the trip, guests will be transferred back to Havana for departure.
+Transfers: Avalon will transfer all guests from a few set locations in Havana (depending on where participants are staying the night before) to Jucaro, where they will board the boat.
+At the end of the trip, guests will be transferred back to Havana to set locations (depending on where participants are staying on the last night).
 Transfers are $100 per person one-way ($200 total) and will be paid to REEF.

 Passports, Documentation, and Visas: Travelers to Cuba will need a valid passport with at least two blank pages.
 Nearly all people who travel to Cuba needs to purchase a Cuban Tourist Card.
 Participants traveling from the US will need the pink tourist card.
-Most airlines will help arrange for passengers to get this card.
-More information about this can be found here.
+Most airlines will help arrange for passengers to get this card and it is often included in the cost of your airline ticket.
 If you are a US citizen traveling to Cuba, you may be asked for your category or reason for travel when booking flights, hotels, etc. You will be traveling under the GENERAL OFAC LICENSE for 515.575 Humanitarian Projects or Humanitarian and Environmental Projects.

-IMPORTANT: U.S. credit and debit cards do not work in Cuba.
+IMPORTANT: U.S. credit and debit cards are not accepted in Cuba.
 Bring cash for emergencies and any incidentals that are not pre-paid (see additional fees above).
 The Cuban government requires that travelers declare cash amounts over $5,000 US.
-The currency in Cuba is the Cuban convertible peso (CUC).
-Travelers should note that the Government of Cuba charges a 10 percent fee for all U.S. dollar cash conversions to CUC; this does not apply to electronic transactions or cash conversions in other currencies.